guhasayantan/CSE590.Thesis/README.md

 9. Convolutional Neural Network

-The above modules are developed using various types of languages as follows:
+The above modules are developed using various types of languages as follows

 1. Python